Grandparents DNA Test

 - 5-7 days using buccal swabs for all participants

-- 10+ days if a participant uses discrete samples
+- 10 days and more if a participant uses discrete samples

 This time is calculated from the moment your samples arrive at the laboratory.
 The delivery time is not taken into account.

-What are the analysis times for an Uncle and Aunt test ?
+What are the analysis times for a test with grandparents?

-The reliability and authenticity of the test between the nephew and/or niece and his uncle or aunt depends on several factors:
+The reliability and authenticity of the test between grandparents and grandchildren depends on several factors:

 - The quality of the samples